Kingxukai/linux/Documentation/filesystems/resctrl.rst

 			"1":
 			      Non-contiguous 1s value in CBM is supported.

-Memory bandwidth(MB) subdirectory contains the following files with respect to allocation:
+Memory bandwidth(MB) subdirectory contains the woke following files with respect to allocation:

 "min_bandwidth":